 Results of dermal fillers can be seen immediately, and the effects typically last anywhere from six months to several years, depending on the type of filler used.
 Patients should maintain good overall health and skincare after receiving dermal fillers to enjoy the most beneficial and long-lasting results.

-Risks and Possible Side Effects
+Risks and Possible Side Effects of Dermal Fillers

 As with any cosmetic procedure, dermal fillers come with potential complications.
 Working with a board-certified and reputable plastic surgeon can help minimize these risks, as most can be avoided with proper technique.
 During your consultation, Dr. Thompson will explain all the risks in detail.